 Moving houses or apartments can be a little overwhelming at the best of times, but even more so if you are an expat.
 There is a lot to consider and the organization and planning stage are vital to make moving day a success.
 Booking a moving company that doesn’t speak English is probably not where you’d like to start.

-We have the moving experts from Smoover to tackle this frequently asked question, so they are here to give you the best tips and tricks they have to make sure your move is easy as possible.
+We have the moving experts from Smoover to tackle this frequently asked question, so they are here to give you the best tips and tricks they have to make sure your move is as easy as possible.
 In this post, they also reveal what to consider before you hire a moving company.

 Moving to Düsseldorf?
 Here are 7 things to consider when hiring a German moving company